gitter-badger/cakejs/README.md

 Since NodeJS is extremly fast and SocketIO is soooo delicious those two combined will add a realtime layer to CakePHP that atleast I have missed alot, examples: realtime chat, realtime diagnostic, realtime feeds

 <b>Update:</b>
-Currently porting our prototype project and rewriting it to fit the CakePHP 3.0 standard
+Currently porting our prototype project and rewriting it to fit the CakePHP 3.0 standard!